Vegan Blackberry Nice Cream

 • 1.5 frozen bananas

-• 1 scoop plant-based protein powder (organic, non-GMO)
+• 1 scoop plant-based protein powder (organic, non-GMO, if accessible)

 • ice to thicken